 Typical Parisian brasseries are known for their lively atmosphere, classic French menus and efficient, witty servers known as garçons—made all the more cozy when you’re escaping the winter chill.
 From the mouthwatering fruits de mer platters to the old-world décor, these historic eateries will transport you back in time.
 A brasserie is more than a restaurant—it’s a social institution that serves as the epitome of traditional Paris.

 From mahogany bar tops and intricate moldings to soaring mirrors and beautifully painted nymphs, the sumptuous Art Nouveau décor of this time-honored landmark makes it one of Paris’ most stunning brasseries.
-This restaurant boasts an elegant, feminine flair, and is home to four of artist Trézel’s painted women, which represent the four seasons.
-Located in the heart of the city, this is the perfect place to go to marvel at Parisian design and warm up with classic, seasonal dishes.
+Brasserie Julien boasts an elegant, feminine flair, and is home to four of artist Trézel’s painted women, which represent the four seasons.
+Located in the heart of the city, this is the perfect place to go to marvel at Parisian design and warm up with classic, seasonal French dishes.

 Warm up in world-class museums

 From the Eiffel Tower to the Sacré-Cœur Basilica, Paris is home to many world-renowned historical landmarks.
 To warm up while you dive even deeper into history, the French capital’s many museums are the places to go.
 These institutions are a must-visit for inquisitive travelers looking to shake off the winter chill.